 Why you Should know About Vertical Lines

-Our eyes scan a photo from left to right horizontally and will pick up horizontal lines first, and because of this, vertical lines are excellent at complimenting horizontal lines with their perpendicular, stopping nature when they intersect.
-This is a great technique to adding tension into a photo.
+Our eyes scan a photo from left to right horizontally, picking up horizontal lines first.
+Because of this, vertical lines are excellent at complimenting horizontal ones with their perpendicular, stopping nature as they intersect.
+This is a great technique for adding tension to a photo.

-A photo of a vertical tree may make us perceive growth, uplifting and a sense of something spiritual like in the photo below, whereas a building would give a sense of dominance, power, performance and stability such as in the photo below the trees.
+A photo of a vertical tree may allow the perception of growth, uplifting and a sense of something spiritual as shown the photo below.
+A building would give a sense of dominance, power, performance and stability such as in the photo below the trees.

-The simplest way of presenting a photo with a strong sense of vertical lines is to shoot in portrait orientation.
-The vertical sides being closer together than in landscape accentuate the vertical form and encourage the viewer to see the lines present in a photo.
-Keeping vertical lines close to the sides like in the photo below help to encourage the comparison between the lines in the photo and the vertical frame.
+The vertical edges being closer together than in landscape accentuate the vertical form and encourage the viewer to see the lines present within the photo.
+Keeping vertical lines close to the sides, as in the photo below, helps encourage the comparison of lines in the photo with the vertical frame.

 If you’re much further away, using longer focal lengths, the objects appear closer together and therefore more straight by comparison.
-Have a look at my comparison below that I took from my tutorial on focal length to fully understand this.
+Have a look at my comparison below taken from my tutorial on focal length to fully understand this.

-Vertical Lines in Lanscape Photos
+Vertical Lines in Landscape Photos

 Because you can’t see where the lines stop repeating, you get a sense of infinity and that the photo couldn’t contain it, along with a sense of stability from the intersecting horizontal line.

 When there are multiple vertical lines in a frame, it’s best to shoot in landscape to contain them, giving a sense of depth and repetition in the photo.
 Had this photo been shot in portrait, it would have lost its sense of repetition and drawn the eye up and down the photo rather then left to right.